Vice-chancellor: Nepal

 The Prime Minister of Nepal is the titular chancellor of most universities in Nepal, public or private.
 The vice chancellor is the executive head, and along with Registrar holds a full-time administrative office.

 Sri Lanka

 In Sri Lanka, all the government universities are administered by the vice-chancellor.

 Sudan

 In Sudan and South Sudan, universities are administered by the vice-chancellor.

 Kenya

 In Kenya, chancellors are titular heads of public universities, either appointed by the head of state (president) directly, or, in newly introduced legislation, at the recommendation of senate and alumni of the university.
 The day-to-day running of universities is the responsibility of the vice-chancellors.
 "Rector" and "president" are not commonly used terms in university administration.
 The vice-chancellor is assisted by a number of high ranking University officials known as Deputy Vice-chancellor, popularly referred to as DVC.
 The DVC's head specific departments of the university such as Finance and Administration, etc.

 Malaysia

-In Malaysia, all the government universities are administered by the vice-chancellor.
+In Malaysia, all the government universities (with the sole exception of International Islamic University Malaysia, which was administered by the rector) are administered by the vice-chancellor.